Particular/docs.particular.net/servicematrix/getting-started-with-nservicebus-using-servicematrix-2.0-fault-tolerance.md

 - Second-Level Retry
 - Second Level Retry
 - Error Queue
+- Audit Queue
 ---

-In [the previous section](getting-started-with-servicematrix-2.0.md) you used ServiceMatrix to created a web application that communicates with a backend processing system using NServiceBus.
-In this section you will continue on with your OnlineSales example and see how using NServiceBus and durable messaging can get past all sorts of failure scenarios.
+See how using ServiceMatrix, NServiceBus, and durable messaging can get past all sorts of failure scenarios.

 1. [Durable messaging](#durable-messaging)
 2. [Fault tolerance](#fault-tolerance)